 - El Sanjuanino – cheap Argentinian empanadas

 One of the best surprises we had on this trip was our dinner at Bistro Sur, located in the luxury Hotel Faena.
-It cost us around £30 pp and it was simply great.
+It cost us around £30 pp and it was simply great (photos below).
 The food, the ambience… Everything was perfect!
-Check the photos below.
+Unfortunately, this restaurant is now closed.

 A lot of people have warned me about safety in Buenos Aires, but I found it to be a safe city.
 Of course you can notice some pickpockets in the most touristic areas and also need to beware for the ones on bikes or scooters.
 But nothing that I’m not used to see in Portugal or on any other places with tourists, to be honest.
 Don’t flash your wealth into others’ eyes and you will be fine.